26 Comments

 10x setup that's a must-do

-Anna | How to Boss AI's avatar
+Anna | how to boss AI's avatar

 Moving AI into the shared drive/folder structure makes a lot of sense for the systems that were designed to mirror the concept and core company infrastructure.
 It’s the difference between everyone having their own calculator and everyone using the same real-time ledger.
 I love the 're-explanation tax' metaphor, great collab Joel and Hannah!